Dedham Campus Plan

 Anna Harris Smith

-Today, the campus houses an Animal Care and Adoption Center, a historic pet cemetery, dog training, program management in the founder’s former bungalow and, a barn and paddocks supporting horses and other livestock rescued from animal cruelty or neglect.
+Today, the campus houses an Animal Care & Adoption Center, a historic pet cemetery, administrative and training facilities, and a barn and paddocks supporting horses and other livestock rescued from animal cruelty or neglect.

 ARL is licensed by the town of Dedham for a 25-dog kennel and a barn.
-Additionally, through contractual agreement, the Animal Care and Adoption Center serves as the stray dog facility for Dedham; saving the town the expense of operating a municipal shelter.
+Additionally, through contractual agreement, the Animal Care & Adoption Center serves as the stray dog facility for Dedham, saving the town the expense of operating a municipal shelter.

-In 2018, ARL commissioned a masterplan for the campus; assessing site conditions and capacity.
-The plan supported the addition of an administrative building and training facility, reconfiguration of the roadways, and relocation of the current maintenance garage.
+In 2018, ARL commissioned a masterplan for the campus, assessing site conditions and capacity.
+The plan supported the addition of an administrative building and training facility, reconfiguration of the driveway, and relocation of the previous maintenance garage.

-The proposed administrative building will provide a consolidated facility for program management, now located on the campus and administrative staff now housed in Boston.
-The training facility will support dog training (a current program) and occasional staff meetings, professional trainings, and donor functions.
-The space will also be made available as a community meeting space.
-The proposed plans do not expand animal care programs on the campus.
+The administrative building provides a consolidated facility for program management, now located on the campus, and administrative staff previously housed in Boston.
+The training facility supports dog training (a current program) and staff meetings, professional trainings, and donor functions.
+The space is also available as a community meeting space.

-Through both the masterplan and schematic design phases ARL has taken great care to respect the rural feel and historic legacy of this campus.
-The design of the administrative building has an intention and esthetic reminiscent of a traditional New England farmhouse cluster.
-Wood exteriors, lush landscaping with native plantings and building mass distributed in three sections are all geared to create an architecturally beautiful design that blends into the landscape set back from Pine St.
+The project was carefully designed as not to disturb the existing animal graves in Pine Ridge Cemetery.
+Throughout the masterplanning, design, and construction, ARL has taken great care to respect the rural feel and historic legacy of this campus.
+The administrative building has a design and esthetic reminiscent of a traditional New England farmhouse cluster.
+Wood exteriors, lush landscaping with native plantings, and building mass distributed in three sections create an architecturally beautiful design that blends into the landscape set back from Pine St.